scaleapi/llm-engine/clients/python/README.md

-# Scale LLM Engine
+# LLM Engine

-The Scale LLM Engine Python library provides a convenient way of interfacing with a `llmengine` endpoint running on
+The LLM Engine Python library provides a convenient way of interfacing with a `llmengine` endpoint running on
-[Scale LLM Engine](https://scaleapi.github.io/llm-engine/) or on your own infrastructure.
+[LLM Engine](https://scaleapi.github.io/llm-engine/) or on your own infrastructure.

 ## Get Started